-- Preheat oven to 400 degrees F (204 C).
-Add asparagus to a baking sheet and toss with 1/2 Tbsp olive oil and a pinch each salt and pepper.
+Preheat oven to 400 degrees F (204 C).
+Add asparagus to a baking sheet and toss with 1/2 Tbsp olive oil and a pinch each salt and pepper (amounts as original recipe is written // alter if adjusting batch size).
 Top with several thin slices of lemon and bake for 20-25 minutes.
 Once finished cooking, remove from oven and roughly chop into thirds.

-- While the water’s heating, bring a large skillet to medium heat.
-Once hot, add 3 Tbsp olive oil and garlic.
+While the water’s heating, bring a large skillet to medium heat.
+Once hot, add 3 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size) and garlic.
 Whisk and continue cooking for 1-2 minutes or until garlic is just starting to brown.

-- Add 3 Tbsp flour and whisk.
+Add 3 Tbsp flour (amount as original recipe is written // adjust if altering batch size) and whisk.
 Cook for 30 seconds, then whisk in almond milk 1/2 cup at a time.
 TIP: Use a large flat spatula to smash down the bits of garlic and flour to properly incorporate.
 Add a healthy pinch salt and pepper and whisk.
 Slightly lower heat and continue cooking to thicken, stirring occasionally.

-- For extra creamy sauce, add sauce to a blender or use an immersion blender to blend.
+For extra creamy sauce, add sauce to a blender or use an immersion blender to blend.
 Add nutritional yeast and another pinch of salt and pepper.
-If it looks runny, add another Tablespoon of flour (or cornstarch).
+If it looks runny, add remaining flour (or cornstarch).
 Blend until creamy and smooth, using the “puree” or “liquify” setting if possible.
 Taste and adjust seasonings as needed, then add back to pan and continue cooking over medium to medium-low heat to thicken.

-- Divide between 2-3 serving plates and top with remaining asparagus.
+Divide between 2-3 serving plates (per original recipe // adjust if altering batch size) and top with remaining asparagus.
 Serve with a lemon wedge and vegan parmesan cheese.

 *If not vegan, sub cow’s milk and parmesan cheese.